 Our Practical Wisdom Workshops are here again!
-There’s one still left:
+Term 1, 2020 will see three offerings:

 Time, location and registration

-The event will take place from 10am to 12 noon.
+Each event will take place from 10am to 12 noon in the Erasmus Library.

 - Location: School of Philosophy, 1 Through Street, Hawthorn.
 (Enter through Erasmus Primary School carpark off Through Street).